Northwestern University Feinberg School of Medicine

 Skip to main content

-Associate Director, Research Technology and Infrastructure
+Associate Director, Engineering and Technology

-Backman is the Walter Dill Scott Professor of Biomedical Engineering at the McCormick School of Engineering and Applied Sciences, and leader of the Lurie Cancer Center’s Cancer and Physical Sciences (CAPS) Program.
+Backman is the Sachs Family Professor of Biomedical Engineering and Medicine at the McCormick School of Engineering and Applied Sciences, Professor of Medicine (Hematology and Oncology) and Biochemistry and Molecular Genetics at Feinberg, and Leader of the Cancer and Physical Sciences Program at the Lurie Cancer Center.

 Backman received his PhD in Engineering and Medical Physics from Harvard University and Massachusetts Institute of Technology (MIT).
 His numerous awards include being selected as one of the top 100 young innovators in the world by MIT Technology Review Magazine and the Cozzarelli Prize from the National Academy of Sciences.
-Backman has published more than 225 papers in peer-reviewed journals including Nature, Nature Medicine, PNAS, and Physical Review Letters, and holds over 20 patents.
+Backman has published more than 230 papers in peer-reviewed journals including Nature, Nature Medicine, PNAS, and Physical Review Letters, and holds over 20 patents.